-Masks must be worn AT ALL TIMES during the camp day, apart from breaks taken to eat and drink.
-We HIGHLY RECOMMEND sending an extra mask with your camper each day
+Masking will be optional for all campers & staff during the camp day.
+If your campe chooses to mask we HIGHLY RECOMMEND sending an extra mask with your camper each day

 All campers must provide their own lunch, snacks, and water bottles.
 We HIGHLY RECOMMEND sending multiple water bottles.

 Hand sanitizer will be made available throughout the day.
 Campers will also be required to wash hands thoroughly after all snack and meal breaks.

 REGARDING DROP OFF & PICK UP - All campers are required to be dropped off (once a KPA staff member is present) at the front of our home studio and picked up in the same location.
-If your camper is dropped off late you will be required to walk them to the back of the property and drop off at an assigned entrance location, checking in with the camp director briefly.
+If your camper is dropped off late you will be required to walk them in and drop off at an assigned entrance location, checking in with the camp director briefly.
 Please be mindful of late pick up.
 Families who are more than 5 minutes late to pick up campers will be responsible to pay at $25 late pick up fee OR $1 per minute/per camper (whichever is higher).

 If your camper shows symptoms of COVID-19 please DO NOT send them to camp.
 Please contact our office by phone as soon as symptoms appear.

-If your camper is discovered to have been in close contact (within six fee for 15 cumulative minutes over a 24 hour period) with someone who has a confirmed case of COVID-19 in the last 14 days, please contact our office by phone immediately.
+If your camper is discovered to have been in close contact (within six feet for 15 cumulative minutes over a 24 hour period) with someone who has a confirmed case of COVID-19 in the last 10 days, please contact our office by phone immediately.